-I asked the Talk in French community in Facebook what the best advice they ever received in learning French, and the answers I got are quite good.
+I asked the Talk in French community in Facebook what the best advice they ever received on how to learn French, and the answers I got are quite good.

-Check out this list I compiled---it might be quite helpful for you, too.
+Check out this list I compiled about tips for learning French---it might be quite helpful for you, too.

 A number of answers pointed to immersion as the best advice they got.
 As Christina, a fluent French speaker for over 20 years, says, she learned French as a teenager by constantly:

 She also watched French shows on TV, listened to French radio, read French newspapers.

 Now that there’s social media, it’s easy to do all that through Youtube and switching Facebook to French.

 I can’t agree enough.
 If you hope to be great at a language, you need to live, breathe, and eat that language (not literally).
 Not only is being immersed in French important, it also makes the process fun and far from boring.